mexican corn salad

 Then I will be ready to put the windows down and enjoy.

-But meantime, I am doing my best at enjoying the littler moments, like hearing about the craziness of the last few days of third and fifth grade, watching the seedlings in my garden push up through the soil, and the easy success of this corn salad!
+But meantime, I am doing my best at enjoying the little moments, like hearing about the craziness of the last few days of third and fifth grade, watching the seedlings in my garden push up through the soil, and the easy success of this corn salad!

 Let’s talk about that shall we?
 The heat kickin’ off the jalapeño is so dang delish you guys.
 I like it way better with a whole jalapeño in the dressing, but if you are timid about spice, just use a half of one.
 And the garlic and cilantro and the cheery acidity of the red wine vinegar- it’s greater than the sum of its parts.

-How to Make Corn Salad with Jalapeño Cilantro Dressing
+How to Make Mexican Corn Salad

 - Cumin Seeds: Start with toasted cumin seeds.
 This may seem like a strange idea, but it makes the dressing taste great because it is roasty and toasty and pungent- much more so than a spoonful of ground cumin would make it.